We're Committed to Funding Alzheimer’s Research Right Here in Minnesota

 But that doesn’t make someone famous.
 Changing the history of a disease does.

-He is truly a medical miracle because he is the very first patient on record who has been able to reverse the effects of Alzheimer’s Disease.
-He was 85 years old at time of death.
+Dr. Crandall was 85 years old when he died.
 He was of higher income, higher education (Dentist), and had a history of being very physically active.
+Oh – and he had a sweet tooth!
 His dentition was NOT intact – he was missing #29 (lower right), #13 & #14 (upper left) & #8 (upper left).
 In addition, he has had extensive dental work including two root canals.
-Dr. Crandall had reflux disease – with a long and illustrious history of belching.
-He also had a history of auto-immunity, specifically: PMR, Hypothyroidism, R/A. Not until his dementia began did we start to see early signs of Periodontal Disease.
-When dad was allowed to follow the protocols on this website, his condition (medically documented) drastically improved.
+Dr. Crandall had acid reflux disease and a history of auto-immunity, specifically: PMR, Hypothyroidism, R/A and Periodontal Disease.

 Near the end of his life, the one drug that was the most effective in reversing his cognitive declines had become ineffective due to resistance (10 times on and off a drug will do that).
 And sadly, in late 2019, he succumbed to the disease.
-But not before being able to communicate his wish to have his unique brain studied.
-Presently, we have autopsied the Right hemisphere and have frozen the Left Hemisphere of “The Golden Brain” for future study.
-Dr. David Crandall’s Alzheimer’s Legacy Lab is presently gearing up to test the infectious hypothesis of Alzheimer’s Disease, which hopefully will result in our discovering a cure.
+But not before making sure his unique brain could be studied.

 Scroll to Top